Walter Bentley (died 1359)

-Sir Walter Bentley (died 1359) was an English knight who fought during the Hundred Year's War.
+Sir Walter Bentley (died 1359) was an English knight who fought during the Hundred Years' War.

 Life

 Bentley was a son of Sir John Bentley, of Yorkshire, and may have been born in or around Beverley, Yorkshire.

 Second War of Scottish Independence.

 Bentley is known to have fought during the early stages of the Second War of Scottish Independence.

-Hundred Years War
+Hundred Years' War

 Bentley served as King Edward III of England's sergeant in France during 1339.

 As part of William de Bohun, Earl of Northampton's retinue, Bentley served in Brittany in 1342.
 Forming his own mercenary band, he had control of Tristan and a number of castles in western Brittany.

 Bentley held many lands in England, as well as in Brittany and France such as: Beauvoir-sur-Mer, Ampant, Barre, Blaye, Chateauneuf, Villemaine, the Île-Chauvet and islands of Noirmoutier and Bouin.

 Bentley, to control excessive pillaging by his men in the countryside used a process of restauro equorum, sought a third of the profits of his men, in receipt of the Kings pay who were serving without the benefit of appraised war assets such as horses etc.